 Previously, Mr. Rhodes held various positions within the company, including vice president of operations and chief information officer/vice president for information technology.
 He began his career with the company in its procurement area.

 Mr. Rhodes joined GTA to lead the state’s public/private partnership IT transformation and consolidation effort.
 The initiative has strengthened security, modernized infrastructure and networks, improved reliability and increased transparency in the state’s IT enterprise.
 Building on its successes, the state has evolved its service delivery model to enable state agencies to more easily benefit from changes in the IT marketplace.
 Mr. Rhodes and his team promote an enterprise approach to technology by establishing statewide policies, standards and guidelines based on industry best practices and federal requirements.

-The state of Georgia’s leadership position in using technology to improve service delivery has been affirmed by the Center for Digital Government, which awarded the state a letter grade of A, the highest ranking possible, in the 2018 Digital States Survey.
-In addition, Georgia placed first in the nation in the category of Adaptive Leadership and was named among the top five states in the category of Collaboration.
+The state of Georgia’s leadership position in using technology to improve service delivery has been affirmed by the Center for Digital Government, which awarded the state a letter grade of A, the highest ranking possible, in the 2018 and 2020 Digital States Surveys.
+In 2018, Georgia placed first in the nation in the category of Adaptive Leadership and was named among the top five states in the category of Collaboration.
+In 2020, Georgia ranked among the top three states in the Leadership category.
 Georgia received an A- in both its 2014 and 2016 surveys.